 Despite the change to rebalance the heritage content with product, we recognised that the history of the brand provides it with its timeless appeal and legacy.
 Therefore, we developed new sections to talk about the Story of Garrard and added mobile-responsive timelines that emphasise the importance of Garrard’s Royal Legacy.

 With the launch of the new website, we also changed how data, enquiries and feedback were collected and used internally, to understand help the client their customers better.

 The next phase of development was the creation of a multilingual e-commerce site that would open up new markets for the brand.

 Key content and updates needed to be quickly and easily translated into many different languages and published without increasing the overhead of managing content.
 Although in some cases a translation agency would be used, real time edits needed to be made on all versions of the site, so integration was important.

-Using the experience gained from solving similar challenges, the team at Filter identified the correct technologies and implement them in a way that met all client objectives.
+Using the experience gained from solving similar challenges, the team at Filter identified the correct technologies and implemented them in a way that met all client objectives.

-In terms of the Multilingual site performance, In the 5-month period since translations went live compared to the same period last year, we doubled the proportion of visitors to the site who are using Chinese.
+In terms of the multilingual site performance, within 5 months of translations going live compared to the same period last year, we doubled the proportion of visitors to the site who are using Chinese.
 Arabic Language Sessions went up by 180%, with Russian Language Sessions up by 57% for the same 5-month period.